Zone 5 Drought-Resistant Perennials: Top 12 Tough Picks

 Quick Answer

-“Drought-resistant” means drought tolerant once established.
+"Drought-resistant" means drought tolerant once established.
 Most perennials still need consistent moisture during the first growing season while roots move from the nursery pot into surrounding soil.
 Deep, less frequent watering builds tougher roots than light daily sprinkling.
+University of Minnesota Extension recommends thinking of drought tolerance as a spectrum, not a binary trait — site selection and soil prep matter as much as species choice.

-Best Zone 5 Perennials at a Glance
+Best Zone 5 Drought Perennials at a Glance

 Scannable guide to drought-resistant perennials for Zone 5

-Best Choices by Situation
+Best Zone 5 Drought Perennials by Situation

 Best for Hot, Dry Curbside Beds